jmonsegny/crewes-beamer/README.md

 # Beamer package for CREWES presentations
 Crewes is [Consortium for Research in Elastic Wave Exploration Seismology](https://www.crewes.org/)

-This beamer theme to format presentations in the current Crewes format.
+This is the beamer theme to format presentations in the current Crewes format.

 ## Title slide example